 The PSL: A Nutritional Disaster?

 While its volume might look more manageable compared to a slice of pumpkin pie, the PSL can be deceiving.
 A grande Pumpkin Spice Latte (or 16 oz.) with 2 percent milk and whipped cream equals a setback of 380 calories and 50 grams of sugar.
 That's two times as much sugar as a slice of pumpkin pie.

-It's a bummer to see emulsifiers carrageenan and mono- and diglycerides on the PSL ingredient list.
-Carrageenan is a food additive made from seaweed that is commonly used as a thickener or emulsifier in packaged foods such as ice cream, almond milk and coconut milk.
-Carrageenan has been connected with causing inflammation and gastrointestinal issues.
+As for its actual contents, the PSL boasts carrageenan and mono- and diglycerides.
+Say what?
+Carrageenan is a food additive made from seaweed and commonly used as a thickener or emulsifier in packaged foods such as ice cream, almond milk and coconut milk.
+It has also been connected to inflammation and gastrointestinal issues.

-Mono- and diglycerides are a type of incomplete fat that is added to processed foods to help bind the ingredients and/or increase the shelf life.
+Mono- and diglycerides are a Mono- and diglycerides are a type of incomplete fat that is added to processed foods to help bind the ingredients and/or increase the shelf life.
 They're created from an animal source (derived from a pig or cow), a vegetable source (usually canola or soybean oil) or may be synthetically produced.
-Vegetarians and vegans should avoid consuming them since manufacturers aren’t required to list the source of the mono- and diglycerides contained in their product.

 This recipe will make one grande-sized latte that contains 125 calories and 15 grams of sugar.
 To see the carbs, fat and protein content, you can view this recipe in LIVESTRONG.COM's free food and recipe tracker.